 Olympics row deepens as 35 countries demand ban for Russia and Belarus

-The move cranks up the pressure on an International Olympic Committee (IOC) that is desperate to avoid what is arguably the worlds' biggest sporting event being torn asunder by the bloody conflict unfolding in Ukraine.
+The move cranks up the pressure on an International Olympic Committee (IOC) that is desperate to avoid the sporting event being torn asunder by the bloody conflict unfolding in Ukraine.

 "We are going in the direction that we would not need a boycott because all countries are unanimous," Jurgita Siugzdiniene said.

-Ukrainian President Volodymyr Zelenskiy took part in the online meeting attended by 35 ministers to discuss the call for the ban, a Lithuanian sports ministry spokesperson said earlier.
+Ukrainian President Volodymyr Zelenskiy took part in the online meeting attended by 35 ministers to discuss the call for the ban, pointing out 228 Ukrainian athletes and coaches died as a result of the Russian aggression.

-The spokesperson said Zelenskiy's message to participants was that principles of neutrality cannot apply to Russia's invasion of Ukraine.

-""A privilege to host @ZelenskyyUa today at our summit on Olympic participation," British sports minister Lucy Frazer wrote on Twitter.
+"If there's an Olympics sport with killings and missile strikes, you know which national team would take the first place," he told the ministers.

 With war raging in Ukraine, the Baltic States, Nordic countries and Poland had called on international sports bodies to ban Russian and Belarusian athletes from competing in the Olympics.